Unravelling the non-classicality role in Gaussian heat engines: Thermodynamic setting

-Upon moving from the macroscopic description to the microscopic quantum realm, a clear picture of what is work and heat becomes blurred, and it is not easy to distinguish the contribution of each quantity to the variation of internal energy.
-However, in analogy with classical thermodynamics, we define work as a controllable (coherent) energy exchange related to a parameter of the system, and heat as an (incoherent) flux of energy that cannot be given or subtracted in a controlled manner (or be useful for some process).
-We are interested in a single bosonic mode prepared in a squeezed thermal state with mean energy equal to
+The next step in our description is to define work.
+Moving from the macroscopic description to the microscopic quantum realm, a clear picture of what is work and heat becomes blurred, as fluctuations and randomness are fundamentally unavoidable.
+Thus, carrying out these concepts into the quantum realm is not a straightforward task.
+However, developments in stochastic thermodynamics~\cite{talkner2016aspects,JARZYNSKI2007495}, open quantum systems~\cite{Alicki,cuzminschi2021extractable}, and quantum information theory~\cite{horodecki2013fundamental,brandao2013resource} have led to significant progress in these efforts.

+In a complete analogy with classical thermodynamics, we define work as a controllable (coherent) energy exchange related to a parameter of the system and heat as an (incoherent) flux of energy that cannot be given or subtracted in a controlled manner (or be helpful in some process).
+As we are interested in a single bosonic mode prepared in a squeezed thermal state with mean energy equal to